pscally1005/pscally1005.github.io/_posts/recipes/protein/2023-05-05-carrot-cake.markdown

 - In a large bowl, mix together the dry ingredients - oat flour, casein, whey, cinnamon, ginger, baking powder, baking soda, nutmeg, and salt

 - To a separate bowl, add the wet ingredients (eggs, applesauce, yogurt, vanilla, and liquid stevia) and the carrot puree.
-Mix until fully combine
+Mix until fully combined

 - Mix the dry and the wet ingredients together.
 Optionally fold in some chopped nuts (1/2 cup, 45 g)